ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

       shapefile, please ensure all your data inputs are correct, in an accessible file folder, and uncorrupted.

-2. If you continue having issues processing your data, please [View Details] as mentioned in Section 5.8.3 to see if empty datasets were created as outputs.
+2. If you continue having issues processing your data, please [View Details] as previosuly to see if empty datasets were created as outputs.
 Empty datasets indicate an issue with the input data, or ArcGIS Pro does not have read/write access to input or output file locations.

     a.
-If you cannot find a solution to the issue, then please submit a [New issue] in the ArcNLET-Py GitHub repository (`Issues · ArcNLET-Py/ArcNLET-Py · GitHub <https://github.com/ArcNLET-Py/ArcNLET-Py/issues>`__) as described in the GitHub instructions at `Creating an issue - GitHub Docs <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`__.
+If you cannot find a solution to the issue, then please submit a [New issue] in the ArcNLET-Py GitHub repository (`Issues · ArcNLET-Py/ArcNLET-Py · GitHub <https://github.com/ArcNLET-Py/ArcNLET-Py/issues>`__)
+      as described in the GitHub instructions at `Creating an issue - GitHub Docs <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`__.

+3. The [Results.txt] file can be modified so that it is compatible with Excel.
+To see the verticle profile for one OSTDS in Excel you must located the desired septic tank number in the [Results.txt] file.

+   a.
+Next, you must copy and paste the headers and data for a given location into a new text file.

+   b.
+Afterwards, you may import the text file into Excel using the [Text Import Wizard] with [Fixed width]
+      and [My data has headers] options selected.

+   c.
+Create plots showing the vertical profile.

 .. figure:: ./media/usingvzmodMedia/media/image14.png
    :align: center
    :alt: A table of numbers and a black and white background Description automatically generated

-   Figure 12-11: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.
+   Figure 12-10: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.

 .. figure:: ./media/usingvzmodMedia/media/image15.png
    :align: center
    :alt: A plot of numbers and a black and white background Description automatically generated

-   Figure 12-12: The ArcNLET-Py VZMOD text outputs are plotted in Excel.
+   Figure 12-11: The ArcNLET-Py VZMOD text outputs are plotted in Excel.

-The plots show concentrations of NH\ :sub:`4` and NO\ :sub:`3` below the OSTDS (left) and the saturation function for nitrification and denitrification (right).
+The plots show concentrations of NH\ :sub:`4`, NO\ :sub:`3`, and PO\ :sub:`4`\ :sup:`3-` below the OSTDS (left) and the saturation function for nitrification and denitrification (right).

-.. |image2| image:: ./media/usingvzmodMedia/media/image8.png
-   :width: 2.93988in
-   :height: 5.51318in
-.. |A screenshot of a computer Description automatically generated 2| image:: ./media/usingvzmodMedia/media/image9.png
-   :width: 3.5383in
-   :height: 5.49716in